 |

-Different levels of water restriction can apply across the region as the towns and villages draw their water from different water supply systems.
-Tamworth, Attunga, Moonbi/Kootingal, Bendemeer, Barraba, Nundle, Manilla and Hills Plain are on permanent water restrictions.
+Different levels of water restrictions can apply across the region as the towns and villages draw their water from different water supply systems.

 |